franciscoguemes/DbWS/README.md

 	- Etc ...

 ## Installation
-You simply need to download the project to your local computer.
+Clone this repository to your computer or simply download the project from GitHub to your local computer.
+After that run the script install.sh that is inside the project.
+This script will do all the job for you from installing needed packages in your OS to creating a Python virtual environment.
+Feel free to have a look at the script before execute it!

 ## Configuration
 In order to configure DbWS you will need to create a configuration file so please have a look